 Louvre Museum in Paris: The Triumph of Bacchus - Frame by Luigi Valadier - Collezione Cardinal Gaspare Carpegna from Catacombe di Calepodio near S. Pancrazio

-In 1798 the French sacked the Papal palaces; the best pieces of the collection of coins and jewels were shipped to Paris.
+During the French occupation of Rome in 1798 the best pieces of the collection of coins and jewels were shipped to Paris.
 Some of them were donated by Napoleon to other European monarchs.
 After the restoration of the Papal authority in Rome in 1814 Pope Pius VII and Antonio Canova who negotiated on his behalf were not able to recover the entire collection.

 (left) Entrance along Via Aurelia Antica which ends at Porta S. Pancrazio; (right) tree-lined walkway leading to the main building